 The idea is that you can have 2 out of 3: either speed and quality, quality and low cost or low cost and speed.
 All come at a price.

 If you don’t like any of the options you are left with project scope change.
 Which usually happens several times before the project is completed.
-Which is the point of agile software developement methodology.
-Which requires a lot of communications and patience on both sides of the negotiation table.
+Which is the point of agile software development methodology.
+Which requires a lot of communication and patience on both sides of the negotiation table.

 So here it is…

 Building a Minimum Viable Product is about negotiating project scope to optimize product budget, timeline and quality.

 And I assure you there will be a lot of heated discussions.
 Don’t get me wrong – we want to build great things with you and for you but also we want to overdeliver – not overpromise.
 It would leave both sides unsatisfied.